hashicorp/terraform-provider-azurerm/website/docs/r/storage_object_replication_policy.html.markdown

 * `copy_over_from_time` - (Optional) The time from which to copy over the Blobs to the destination.
 Possible values are `OnlyNewObjects`, `Everything` and time in RFC3339 format: `2006-01-02T15:04:00Z`.

-* `filter_prefix_matches` - (Optional) Specifies a list of filters prefixes blobs whose names begin with which will be replicated.
+* `filter_prefix_matches` - (Optional) Specifies a list of filters prefixes, the blobs whose names begin with which will be replicated.

 ## Attributes Reference